mcheo/apigateway/README.md

 - NGINX Plus [You may request for a NGINX Plus [Trial License](https://www.nginx.com/free-trial-request/) and build the [NGINX Plus Docker Image](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/)]
 - 2 httpbin as backend servers [For load balancing demo purpose]

 Note: You may use NGINX OSS instead of NGINX Plus container.
-However, some of the features used only available in NGINX Plus.
+However, some of the features used are only available in NGINX Plus.
 I have put comments next to directives inside the conf files.

 ## Prerequisite:
 - Install docker and docker-compose in your machine